Peter Daltrey: Biography

-In 2000, Daltrey began a collaboration with the New Orleans-based singer-songwriter, Damien Youth.
-Their first album, Nevergreen (Chelsea Records CDCR 002110) was released that year.
+In 2000, Daltrey began a collaboration with the New Orleans-based singer-songwriter Damien Youth.
+Their first album, Nevergreen (Chelsea Records CDCR 002110). was released that year.
 This was followed by two more solo albums, Heroine (Chelsea Records CDCR 100110) in 2001 and The Last Detail (Chelsea Records CDCR 209010) in September 2002.
 The collaboration with Youth continued in November 2002 with the release of their second album, Tattoo (Chelsea Records CDCR 201110).
-Two months later Daltrey's first solo single was released on Earworm Records, "(Love Song) For Annie" / "Gypsy Gypsy" (with Damien Youth) (Earworm Records).
+Two months later, Daltrey's first solo single was released on Earworm Records, "(Love Song) For Annie" / "Gypsy Gypsy" (with Damien Youth) (Earworm Records).

-In April 2003, after the discovery of some rare Kaleidoscope acetate discs the band authorised their release, Kaleidoscope - The Sidekicks Sessions (CD Alchemy).
-In September BBC recordings were released, Please Listen to the Pictures (Circle Records CPWL/CPWC 104), its cover art featuring many photographs and clippings from Daltrey's extensive band archive.
+In April 2003, after the discovery of some rare Kaleidoscope acetate discs, the band authorised their release,Kaleidoscope - The Sidekicks Sessions (CD Alchemy).
+In September, BBC recordings were released, Please Listen to the Pictures (Circle Records CPWL/CPWC 104), its cover art featuring many photographs and clippings from Daltrey's extensive band archive.
 The following month he released Pittsburg Warhola (Chelsea Records CDCR 300110) under the pen name Link Bekka.
-He and Youth then formed The Morning Set band, and released their first album, The Morning Set, at the end of 2006.
+He and Youth then formed the Morning Set band, and released their first album, The Morning Set, at the end of 2006.

-In 2007, Link Bekka, released two more albums: The Madness of King Bekka (Chelsea Records CDCR 707010) and Saharaville (Chelsea Records CDCR 709010).
-In 2009, Link Bekka collaborated with the saxophonist, Derek G Head for the album, Jacks Town an appreciation of the work of Jack Kerouac.
+In 2007, Link Bekka released two more albums: The Madness of King Bekka (Chelsea Records CDCR 707010) and Saharaville (Chelsea Records CDCR 709010).
+In 2009, Link Bekka collaborated with the saxophonist Derek G Head for the album Jacks Town, an appreciation of the work of Jack Kerouac.
+The same year saw the release of Bekka's album Fractured, followed in 2010 by Erinnern.
+Also released in that year was the Daltrey double CD album Heroine / Tattoo, on the Rocket Girl label.

-Daltrey is also a writer and a photographer He has recently returned to writing poetry, where it all began.
+In 2011 Global Recording Artists label released the Daltrey compilation album on CD, King of Thieves.
+2015 saw his album The Life of a Butterfly.
+A collaboration with musician Mark Mortimer resulted in their album on vinyl and CD, Running through Chelsea, on Think Lika a Key Records.
+The label then released Daltrey's solo album on vinyl and CD, The Leopard and the Lamb, followed in November 2024 by his 23rd album, The Rhymer in the Long-Tongued Room.

-Daltrey`s upcoming projects include contributions to a pictorial book on the Isle of Wight Festival 1970, together with a TV documentary of the event, and an album with Philly psych band The Asteroid #4.
-His son, Oli, was involved in The Fog Band from 2000-2006.
+Daltrey contributed a chapter to a pictorial book on the Isle of Wight Festival 1970, together with a TV documentary of the event.
+He then released an album with Philly psych band The Asteroid #4.

+His son, Oli, was involved in The Fog Band from 2000 to 2006.